MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---
 title: Extend a Teams message extension across Microsoft 365
-description: Here's how to update your search-based message extension to run in Outlook, in addition to Microsoft Teams. ms.date: 10/10/2022 ms.topic: tutorial ms.custom: m365apps
+description: Learn how to update your search-based message extension to run in Outlook, in addition to Microsoft Teams. ms.date: 10/10/2022 ms.topic: tutorial ms.custom: m365apps